In 'Babygirl,' Nicole Kidman's Costumes Reflect The Power Play — And Who's In Control

 Adds Kurt: “The fact that Samuel kind of doesn't give a shit, and shows up in his dirty [Nike] hoodie, he has no sort of premeditated anything about their encounter.”

-As Romy submits to her own sexual impulses and desires through the thrilling, clandestine relationship, her color palette also shifts.
+As Romy submits to her own sexual impulses and desires through the thrilling, clandestine relationship, her colour palette also shifts.
 “She's starting to blossom," Kurt says.
-"Those colors are getting more hot and more saturated, just like she's becoming hotter.”
+"Those colours are getting more hot and more saturated, just like she's becoming hotter.”

 Reijn’s vision for Romy’s tipping point features a sartorial tableau of sorts: As the camera shoots from overhead, she writhes on the floor of her walk-in closet, struggling to change from a signature-pink pantsuit into a sapphire velvet Zuhair Murad gown with slashes, cut-outs, and asymmetric details.